Cristina Asenjo Palma

 - Well-being, Community Development, Rights-based Approaches, Asset-based Approaches, Mixed Methods, Conflict Resolution

-Enhancing community well-being: a matter of assets or rights?
+Enhancing well-being: a matter of assets or rights?

 During my work as a community development worker, I faced a recurrent question: how can practitioners enhance the well-being of communities in situations of disadvantage?
 Two approaches lead the development practice in Scotland.
 The asset based approach seeks to help people develop skills to address difficulties by themselves.
 The rights based approach seeks to help people make governments accountable for addressing the structural barriers to well-being.